DANI3L88/risc-v/README.md

 &nbsp; &nbsp; ii.
 If the instruction uses labels, calculate the offset (using the label array)
 &nbsp; &nbsp; iii.
 Create a Inst object, then call the replaceInst() function and immediately swap it with object of the appropriate subclass
 &nbsp; &nbsp; iv.
 Call the generateBinary() function and output the machine code.
-When the constructor for a subclass object of Inst is called, it immediately generates the correct machine code.
+&nbsp; When the constructor for a subclass object of Inst is called, it immediately generates the correct machine code.